arjkb/personal-story/unm-guide/index.md

 There are plenty of restaurants in the city.
 Even a couple of Indian restaurants where the food is good in my opinion.
 A decent meal costs between $8 and $20.
 Restaurants here tend to expect a tip, like around 30% of the bill.
 You don't have to tip if you don't want to.
 They're aware that international students are usually on a tight budget.

 A coffee is between $2 and $5.
 You would inevitably drink a lot of those 😉.
+(Try the Venti Iced White Chocolate Mocha with whipped cream from Starbucks @ Zimmerman.
+You'll love it!).

 Your international friends on campus would tell you about a lot more places to go sight-seeing!